-The more people we interact with, the more chance the virus has to spread - this fact has not changed.
-We have shown we can reduce the rate of infection by following the rules - washing our hands, covering our face and keeping our space.
+The virus has not changed - the more people we interact with, the more chance the virus has to spread.
+South Yorkshire has shown we can reduce the rate of infection by following the rules - washing our hands, covering our face and keeping our space but we need to keep

 How many people can you meet up with